Skip to main content

 UC Berkeley

-The Barstow Community College Transfer & Career Center offers multiple workshops to assist students in completing the CSU admissions application.
-Check out our Events/Workshops page for a list of current workshops.
+The Barstow Community College Transfer Center offers multiple workshops to assist students in completing the CSU admissions application.
+Check out our Events & Workshops page for a list of current workshops.

 Ready to get started on your admissions application?
 Utilize the multiple resources listed below to help you complete the application.
-However, be sure to schedule an appointment with the Transfer & Career Center so that we can check your application for errors prior to you submitting it.
-You can schedule an appointment with the Transfer & Career Center by clicking HERE
+However, be sure to schedule an appointment with the Transfer Center so that we can check your application for errors prior to you submitting it.
+You can schedule an appointment with the Transfer Center by sending an email to transfer@barstow.edu.

 Congratulations